 In a bowl, sift the flours, add the bicarb of soda, cinnamon and walnuts.

-In a separate bowl, beat the eggs until frothy, add the milk, oil and vanilla extract.
+In a separate bowl, beat the eggs until frothy, add the milk, honey, oil and vanilla extract.

 Use a fork to mash the bananas, then add them to the egg mixture.